swiftlang/swift-testing/CONTRIBUTING.md

 #### Installing a toolchain

 1. Download a toolchain.
 A recent **development snapshot** toolchain is required to build the testing library.
-Visit [swift.org](http://swift.org/install) and download the most recent toolchain from the section titled **release/6.x** under **Development Snapshots** on the page for your platform.
+Visit [swift.org](https://swift.org/install), select your platform, and download the most recent toolchain from the section titled **release/6.x** under **Development Snapshots**.

    Be aware that development snapshot toolchains aren't intended for day-to-day development and may contain defects that affect the programs built with them.